This function represents graphical the flows of a spatial interaction model, in different direct or aggregated forms.

 Details

-The graphical representation depends on the values of flows
+The graphical representation depends on the values of flows and

-(default value), the
+If with_position is FALSE (default value), the graphical representations

 following representations: